The Best GRE Prep Course

 If you prefer instructor-led courses but don’t have time or access for a physical GRE class, the Princeton Review is an excellent choice at $800.
 Expert instructors who give real-time feedback during lessons and adaptive study tools will help you address any weaknesses on the way to a higher score.

 Engaging lessons make this an excellent choice for students preparing on their own.
 Our tester was a particular fan of their instructive videos that pause and give you time to work on questions before moving on.
-Without an instructor, features like these will help you stay focused and get the most out of study sessions.
+These features like these will help you stay focused and get the most out of study sessions.

 The Best GRE Prep Course